How to Use Github Actions Environment Variables

 In these cases, you can use environment variables to provide these parameters to your test runs.
 This allows you to easily customize your test runs without having to modify your test code or your test configuration files.

-Learn more in our detailed guide to environment testing (coming soon)
+Learn more in our detailed guide to testing environments

 Handling Multi-Environment Deployments